SnickCH/InsurgencySandstormDedicatedServer/README.md

 ## Timeline
+19.December 2021 - Updated the docker-compose.yml for watchtower
 26.November 2021 - I added a howto for Watchtower, so the container is automatically updated.
 No need for any scripts and cron jobs.

 23.March 2021 - Thanks to jcoker85 I corrected the path in the readme to the .ini files.
 Now they should be correct and can be copied 1:1 from the example.